 If the case goes to trial — and if no plea bargain is reached — Scarpello suggests that there might not be a trial date until well into the new year.
 "The earliest would be February or March," he says.
 "If it's scheduled to be a jury trial, it could take even longer."

 The AP also reports that the defendants contest the plaintiff's version of the assault: "Defense lawyers insist that both parties played a role in the encounter, and say the men's sexual orientation wasn't an issue."
 Despite these claims, reports have abounded that the fight was preceded by homophobic slurs hurled against the victims by the defendants.
 You’ll also recall the social media sleuthing done by activist Scott Wooledge who dug into accused attacker Kathryn Knott’s Twitter account and found a history of homophobic remarks.

 Social media played a large role in the case from the onset, with the individuals being identified by social media sleuths looking to hunt down the perpetrators of the heinous assault.

 The accused will not face hate crimes charges as Pennsylvania does not currently have hate crimes legislation on the books that covers sexual orientation.
 However, that may change if State Rep. Brian Sims and State Sen. Jim Ferlo have their way.

-Watch a report on last weekend's protest, AFTER THE JUMP...
+Watch a news report on the hearing, AFTER THE JUMP...